- Build year:2015

 On a skippered or crewed yacht charter you need no sailing qualifications for a Cuba sailing holiday.
 Those on a bareboat charter need to be aware of some differences to sailing elsewhere on the Caribbean Sea.

 Every time you enter a port you need to report in to the port authorities.
 This costs you nothing but this is the law.
 It is a minor but necessary bit of bureaucracy that comes with the territory.
-Sometimes a gift can make their lives more comfortable but there isn't corruption and you won't be held up for not offering.

 You can moor off a beach for lunch and enjoy the coastline.
 Just be aware of areas that are designated 'military zones' on the charts as you don't want to annoy the authorities.
 The Bay of Pigs is a classic example where you shouldn't even try to land.